SPINN: Sparse, Physics-based, and partially Interpretable Neural Networks for PDEs: Introduction

-There has been a flurry of activity in the recent past on the application of machine learning algorithms to solve Partial Differential Equations (PDE).
+There has been a flurry of activity in the recent past on the application of machine learning algorithms to solve Partial Differential Equations (PDEs).
 Unlike traditional methods like the finite element, finite volume, finite difference, and mesh-free methods, Deep Neural Network (DNN) based methods like Physics Informed Neural Networks (PINN) \cite{RPK2019} and the Deep-Ritz method \cite{EYu2018} circumvent the need for traditional mesh-based representations and instead use a DNN to approximate solutions to PDEs.
-The idea of using DNNs to solve PDEs is not new \cite{LLF97}, but their usage has exploded in the recent past.
-A non-exhaustive list of other approaches to apply deep learning techniques to solving PDEs include \cite{SiKo2018, HJE2018, LLMXD2018, lu2021deepxde, SAGNGHZR2020, WZ2020, LCX2020, CCLL2020, WXZZ2020pre, LTPGC2021, DS2020}.
+The idea of using DNNs to solve PDEs is not new \cite{LLF97, LLP2000}, but their usage has exploded in the recent past.
+A non-exhaustive list of other approaches to apply deep learning techniques to solving PDEs include \cite{BN2018, SiKo2018, HJE2018, LLMXD2018, SAGNGHZR2020, WZ2020, LCX2020, CCLL2020, WXZZ2020pre, DS2020, lu2021deepxde, LTPGC2021}.
 A drawback with such DNN based techniques, apart from their marked inefficiency in comparison with traditional mesh based methods for lower dimensional PDEs, is the fact that they are difficult to interpret and involve many arbitrary choices related to the network architecture.

-The present work proposes a new class of Sparse, Physics-based, and Interpretable Neural Network (SPINN) architectures to solve PDEs that are both interpretable and efficient.
-DNNs have been studied in the context of meshless methods in works such as \cite{HHM2020, WZ2020}.
+In this work, we propose a new class of Sparse, Physics-based, and \rR{partially} Interpretable Neural Network (SPINN) architectures to solve PDEs that are both interpretable\rR{, in a sense to be made precise later,} and efficient.
+DNNs have been studied in the context of meshless methods in works such as \cite{HHM2020, WZ2020}, and connections between DNNs and meshless methods have been noted in works like \cite{EMW20, CGPPT20}.
 The key idea behind SPINN, which distinguishes it from other works cited above, is the observation that certain meshless approximations can be directly transcribed into a sparse DNN.
-We demonstrate herein that such a simple re-expression of meshless approximations as sparse DNNs allows us to bridge the emerging field of scientific machine learning and the well established methods of traditional scientific computing.
+We demonstrate that such a simple re-expression of meshless approximations as sparse DNNs allows us to bridge the emerging field of scientific machine learning and the well established methods of traditional scientific computing.